Caitlyn Jenner Misses Birth Of Kylie’s Baby Girl, MIA In Touching Announcement Video

 Caitlyn Jenner missed the arrival of her newest grandchild.
 The iconic transgender was missing in action during Kylie Jenner’s very secretive delivery.

 On Sunday, the 20-year-old Life of Kylie star took to social media and shocked everyone with her baby announcement.
-The lip kit mogul, who has kept a low profile during her entire pregnancy, confirmed that she has given birth to a baby girl on February 1.
+The lip kit mogul, who has kept a low profile during her entire pregnancy, confirmed that she gave birth to a baby girl on February 1.

 To celebrate the arrival of her firstborn, Kylie shared a touching video, which documented her pregnancy.
 In the 11-minute clip titled To Our Daughter, the youngest Jenner gave a glimpse of her unforgettable journey to motherhood with her beau Travis Scott.